wfdoran/c-struct/doc/chan.md

 is full.

-Returns CHAN_SUCCESS on successfully putting value into the channel, CHAN_FULL if the channel is full (value not put into channel), CHAN_CLOSED if the channel is closed, or CHAN_ERROR on error.
+Returns CHAN_SUCCESS on successfully putting value into the channel, CHAN_FULL if the channel is full (value is not put into channel), CHAN_CLOSED if the channel is closed, or CHAN_ERROR on error.

 ### `int32_t chan_prefix_tryrecv(chan_prefix_t *c, data_t *value)`